-The campus re-opening has been carefully planned with your health and safety in mind.
-With that in mind, we have implemented a set of safety protocols.
+College of the Desert has carefully planned with your health and safety in mind and has implemented the following set of safety protocols.

 Additionally, the College recognizes the pandemic is a fluid situation.
 It is your responsibility to check this site frequently to ensure you are following all current requirements.

-Screening process to keep people at home who are not feeling well
+The screening process is intended to keep people at home who are not feeling well.

 To ensure your safety, and the safety of others, you must follow these protocols.
 If you do not, you will be asked to leave campus.